By Andrew Catania

 The band has gained immense popularity over time and has become the voice of millions of hearts, establishing a sound ad crazy global fandom for the beautiful and talented maiden members.
 Courtney Cox, the Iron Maiden’s lead guitarist, in particular, has enthralled the music world with her power and her audacious and explosive shreds, rocking the rock and roll and heavy metal genre through her refined techniques and extremity of pulls.

-During her time at The Paul Green School of Rock Music, she received immense practical exposure during her tours and stage acts with established artists such as Adrian Belew, Jon Anderson, Perry Farrell and George Lynch.
+During her time at The Paul Green School of Rock Music, she received extensive practical exposure during her tours and stage acts with established artists such as Adrian Belew, Jon Anderson, Perry Farrell, and George Lynch.
 She co-founded Queen Diamond, a tribute band to the King Diamond.

 Courtney’s natural playing skills refined and improved under the mentorship of the maestro Chris Gordon.
 After celebrating her 18th birthday in her native town in Philadelphia, Courtney moved over to Los Angeles where she made shared the stage with the Iron Maidens as a guest performer.
 Having sensed that she was just perfect missing puzzle piece of the band, the Iron Maidens offered her a permanent position as the lead guitarist.

 Courtney Cox joined hands with the Iron Maidens replacing Heather Baker.
 The event turned out to be a professional milestone and brought her into the national as well as global limelight.
 Courtney plays for The Iron Maidens under the pseudonym Adriana Smith, to pay tribute to the Adrian Smith of the original Iron Maiden and has staged many shows and guest appearances in the United States and Japan.